andgineer/aws-s3/docs/src/en/as3.md

 ```

 Show the size and number of objects in `s3://my-bucket/my-key`.
-Limit the recursion depth to 1, if there are more than 20 folders at one level, try to
+Limit the recursion depth to 1, if there are more than 20 "folders" at one level, try to
 group them by prefixes.
 Repeat the request 3 times and calculate average time.

 See for details